Prior to making any medical decisions, please view our disclaimer.

-Please refer to other guidelines for
+Please refer to other

 hours before ED arrival with acute neurological symptoms.
 In cases with fluctuating

-protocol should also be activated.
+protocol should also be activated, independent of LSW time.

-hospitals assess the timeliness of activities related to stroke evaluation and diagnosis.
+It is included to aid assessment of the timeliness of activities related to stroke evaluation and diagnosis.

 The protocol is divided into the following sections: